drnoenermy/detection-pipe/README.md

 But it is very much fixed and making changes is hard.
 We can use the idea of directed acyclic graph to construct detectors in a more general way.
+In this way, we only need to define the dependency table in order to build a model no matter how complicated it is as long as it follows some rule.